Swara-arya/-Encryptix/README.md

 A simple Python-based To-Do List app to help users manage and organize their daily tasks efficiently.
 This project can be built as a command-line or GUI application.

  Features:-
-Add, update, and delete tasks
+1)Add, update, and delete tasks
-Mark tasks as complete/incomplete
+2)Mark tasks as complete/incomplete
-View all tasks
+3)View all tasks

  Tech Stack:-
-Language: Python
+1)Language: Python
-Interface: CLI or GUI
+2)Interface: CLI or GUI